novacode-nl/deploy-odoo/README.md

 `./run`

 - Deploy Odoo Core by Git.
-- Also deploy Enterprise and/or Custom if configured in `config.cfg.docker`.
+- Also deploy Enterprise and/or Custom if configured in `deploy/deploy-common.cfg` and 'deploy/deploy-docker.cfg`.
 - Install Odoo/pip requirements.
-- Create the Odoo start command by `config.cfg.docker` options.
+- Create the Odoo start command by `deploy-docker.cfg` options.
 - Start the Odoo server.

 ## Deploy - Cloud / on-premise